Hepatitis B - What you need to know

 Cirrhosis

-Very scarred, leading to liver cancer or liver failure
+Very scarred, can lead to liver cancer or liver failure

 How do I know if I have hepatitis B?

-How can I protect myself from hepatitis B?
+How do I protect myself from hepatitis B?

 - Practice safe sex